Over 100 years of Grain Statistics Weekly

 The Grain Statistics Weekly publication had been dark since 1968 when our Economics and Statistics Division began publishing it out of our office in 1971.
 We were already setup to receive the information necessary for the Grain Statistics Weekly reports because of the help we provided to the Dominion Bureau of Statistics for their publications and the information we already included in our Canadian Grain Position publications.

 Taking over the publication of the Grain Statistics Weekly report from Statistics Canada helped maintain the transparency and accountability to the Canadian grain sector that had been missing since the publication was discontinued.
-Unfortunately, the statistics do not exist during the period the publication went dark.
+Unfortunately, statistics do not exist during the period the publication was not published.

 Our Economics and Statistics Division moved into their new office in Winnipeg, Manitoba.
 At the time, we were the only Government of Canada department that was not headquartered in the National Capital Region.
 In this office, the statistics team used technologies like tape drives and card punches to help work on the Grain Statistics Weekly reports, along with other reports.

 These new technologies helped us compile and consolidate information from the many companies and delivery points across Canada.
 It also helped reduce human error and freed up employees’ time to check for errors in the reporting.

 In 1985, we released the first bilingual version of the Grain Statistics Weekly, called Statistiques hebdomadaires des grains in French.
 The English and French text were adjacent to each other in these publications.
 With the report being available in both official Canadian languages, it helped make the document accessible to more Canadians and is compliant with the Government of Canada’s Official Languages Act.